 If for example you account for "landed costs" of items as:

-- Shipping from supplier to Amazon
+Shipping from supplier to FBA or your warehouse

 If you are allocating all of the above costs towards an Inventory Asset account then your landed cost you enter on Link My Books should also include all of the above variables too.

 If however you only account for the cost price of the item from your supplier to your Inventory Asset account and all other costs such as shipping and duty are accounted for using different accounts other than the Inventory Asset account then the cost price you enter on Link My Books should reflect that.